The Fabric of Life

 "The Fabric of Life" is about the pituitary gland (hypophysis).
 This painting presents the grandeur of this tiny little gland by visually connecting so many of the organs it serves and displaying the intricate portal system.
 In this piece I have represented the hormones excreted by the pituitary as flowing drapes of fabric (thus the title).
 Each of the drapes depicts the histology of eight of the organs that rely on the pituitary for proper function.
 They are shown, from left to right: thyroid, adrenal gland, breast, ovary, testis, bone, kidney, uterine smooth muscle.
 The carotid artery sits in the background as a reminder of the importance of the blood flow to carry the hormones throughout the body.
 I have taken the wall of the artery off in layers to expose the smooth muscle, the elastic membrane and the endothelium.
 I have shown the cells of the adenohypophysis as well as the neurohypophysis (with herring bodies).
 The blood supply is intricately woven throughout.
 The hypothalamus is present in that I have shown pathways for the neurosecretory cells to travel to the posterior lobe as well as to the hypophyseal portal system.

-"The Fabric of Life" is about the pituitary gland (hypophysis).
-The painting represents the size of this small gland by visually connecting so many of the organs it serves and showing the intricate "portal system".
-In this piece I have represented the hormones secreted by the pituitary as flowing drapes of tissue (hence the title).
-Each of the drapes depicts the histology of eight of the organs that rely on the pituitary for proper functioning.
-Shown, from left to right: thyroid, adrenal gland, breast, ovary, testicle, bone, kidney, uterine smooth muscle.
-The carotid artery stands in the background as a reminder of the importance of blood flow to transport hormones throughout the body.
-I removed the artery wall in layers to expose the smooth muscle, elastic membrane and endothelium.
-I showed the cells of the adenohypophysis and the neurohypophysis (with herring bodies).
-The blood supply is intricately intertwined.
-The hypothalamus is present because I have shown the pathways that neurosecretory cells use to travel to the posterior lobe and to the pituitary "portal system".
+"The Fabric of Life" is about the pituitary gland.
+The painting captures the grandeur of this small gland by visually connecting so many of the organs it serves and showing the intricate "portal system."
+In this piece, I depicted the hormones secreted by the pituitary gland as flowing drapes of fabric (hence the title).
+Each drape depicts the histology of eight of the organs that rely on the pituitary gland for proper function.
+Shown, from left to right: thyroid, adrenal gland, breast, ovary, testis, bone, kidney, and uterine smooth muscle.
+The carotid artery is in the background, a reminder of the importance of blood flow in transporting hormones throughout the body.
+I removed the artery wall in layers to expose the smooth muscle, elastic membrane, and endothelium.
+I showed the cells of the adenohypophysis and neurohypophysis (with herring bodies).
+The blood supply is intricately interwoven.
+The hypothalamus is present as I have shown the pathways that neurosecretory cells use to travel to the posterior lobe and to the pituitary "portal system."

 Pituitary adenoma

-Pituitary adenoma and endonasal endoscopy Pituitary adenoma is a benign tumor, affecting the pituitary gland and in particular its anterior part (adenohypophysis).
-No precise risk factors have been ascertained, with the exception of familiarity.
-To understand the possible consequences, it is true
+Pituitary adenoma and endonasal endoscopy Pituitary adenoma is a benign tumor, which affects the pituitary gland and in particular its part

 Transnasal pituitary endoscopy